Build Adaptive Real-Time Video Streaming with WebRTC and rstream

 • runtime log for tunnel, signaling, ICE, and playback events

 The important design detail is that this sample treats signaling and media as two different planes.
 The signaling plane is the HTTP/WebSocket surface served by the device process and published through the rstream tunnel.
 The media plane is the WebRTC path negotiated by ICE.
-Keeping those two planes separate is what makes the system resilient without turning the application code into a custom transport stack.
+Each plane can recover according to its own protocol and lifecycle.

-On the signaling side, the producer uses QUIC as its tunnel transport to the rstream engine.
+On the signaling side, the producer prefers QUIC as its tunnel transport to the rstream engine and retains TLS as a fallback.

 tunnel: